 Michael Hopkins, University of Michigan

-The No Previous Experience (NPE) Track is for those with a band or choral background and others with little background in strings that find themselves assigned to teach orchestra.
+The String Immersion (SI) Track is for those with a band or choral background and others with little background in strings that find themselves assigned to teach orchestra.
 Instruments are provided, and we will start from the very beginning in an open, friendly, non-intimidating environment.
-The classes in the NPE track are all designed so participants learn to effectively teach beginning and intermediate string classes.
+The classes in the SI track are all designed so participants learn to effectively teach beginning and intermediate string classes.

 - Learn to hold the bow and produce a beautiful tone